 Clinical Context: Always interpret the ECG in the context of the patient's clinical presentation.
 Consider the patient's symptoms, medical history, and medications.
 This information can help you differentiate between benign variations and clinically significant abnormalities.

-For example, a patient with a history of heart failure who presents with an enlarged P wave may have atrial enlargement due to chronic volume overload.
-On the other hand, an athlete with an enlarged P wave may have physiological atrial enlargement due to increased cardiac output.
+As an example, a patient with a history of heart failure who presents with an enlarged P wave may have atrial enlargement due to chronic volume overload.
+Looking at it differently, an athlete with an enlarged P wave may have physiological atrial enlargement due to increased cardiac output.
 The clinical context is crucial for interpreting the significance of ECG findings.

 -